CumulusNetworks/docs/content/cumulus-linux-54/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting-EVPN.md

 ## General Commands

-You can use various NVUE or Linux commands to examine links, VLAN mappings and the bridge MAC forwarding database known to the Linux kernel.
+You can use various NVUE or Linux commands to examine interfaces, VLAN mappings and the bridge MAC forwarding database known to the Linux kernel.
 You can also use these commands to examine the neighbor cache and the routing table (for the underlay or for a specific tenant VRF).
 Some of the key commands are:

-- `nv show nve vxlan` (NVUE) or `ip [-d] link show` (Linux)
+- `nv show nve vxlan` (NVUE) or `ip [-d] link show type vxlan` (Linux)
 - `nv show bridge domain <bridge> mac-table` (NVUE) or `bridge [-s] fdb show` (Linux)
-- `bridge vlan show` (Linux)
+- `nv show bridge domain <bridge> vlan` (NVUE) or `bridge vlan show` (Linux)
 - `ip neighbor show` (Linux)
 - `ip route show [table <vrf-name>]` (Linux)